 Rikard Wikström-Hermansen is a Stockholm-based Partner focusing on Swedish and international commercial arbitration as well as Swedish court proceedings.
 He was appointed Lawyer of the Year for Sweden by Benchmark Litigation both 2019 and 2020.
 He has represented Swedish, foreign and multinational corporations before courts and arbitral tribunals under various arbitration rules such as the SCC, the ICC, the SIAC, the FAI and the UNCITRAL rules.
 The disputes have involved many different business sectors, such as Construction and Infrastructure, Energy, Pharmaceuticals, the Automotive Industry and M&A disputes.

-Rikard also regularly sits as arbitrator and has chaired several international commercial arbitrations – governed by English, Swedish, Finnish and Russian law – involving Danish, Egyptian, Estonian, German, Norwegian, Russian, Spanish, Finnish, Swedish and Swiss parties.
+Rikard also regularly sits as arbitrator and has chaired several SCC and ICC international commercial arbitrations – governed by English, Swedish, Danish, Finnish and Russian law – involving British, Danish, Egyptian, Estonian, Finnish, French, German, Norwegian, Polish, Russian, Spanish, Swedish and Swiss parties.

-Rikard is recognized as one of the leading experts in dispute resolution/arbitration in Sweden by international legal directories such as Chambers Europe, Chambers Global, Who’s Who Legal.
+Rikard is recognized as one of the leading experts in dispute resolution/arbitration in Sweden by international legal directories such as Chambers Europe/Global, The Legal 500, Who’s Who Legal and Benchmark Litigation.
 In addition, Rikard is the exclusive winner of the Benchmark Litigation Europe Award 2019 and 2020: the Lawyer of the Year for Sweden.